 Welcome to our blog!
 My name is Bor-Kai Hsiung (熊柏凱 in Traditional Chinese), also known as Bill among my friends here in the States.
-I’m currently co-advised by Dr. Todd A. Blackledge (Spider lab) & Dr. Matt D. Shawkey (Bird feather lab), my corporate sponsor is Sherwin-Williams.
+I’m currently co-advised by Dr. Todd A. Blackledge (Spider lab) & Dr. Matthew D. Shawkey (Bird feather lab), my corporate sponsor is Sherwin-Williams.
 I enrolled at UAkron in Fall 2012.

 I was born and lived most of my life in Taiwan, R.O.C.
 I found my interests in Life Sciences in general very early on in my life (junior high).
 It was partly influenced by one of the famous techno-thriller novels written by Michael Crichton – The Jurassic Park.
 Therefore, after graduating from National Chiao Tung University (Taiwan) with a major in Applied Chemistry, I got my first Master’s degree in Biochemistry & Molecular Biology from National Tsing Hua University (Taiwan).